-Sumaza, who is the cofounder of an outdoor food market called Lote 23, put wedding planning on hold to prioritize getting her life and business back on track following the natural disaster.
-But it was her mother who initially prompted her to follow though with her I do's to her fiancé, Juan Carlos Suarez, and scope out her venue.
+Sumaza, who is the co-founder of an outdoor food market called Lote 23, put wedding planning on hold to prioritize getting her life and business back on track following the natural disaster.
+But it was her mother who initially prompted her to follow through with her I do's to her fiancé, Juan Carlos Suarez, and scope out her venue.

 "She felt guilty," Sumaza said of her mom, who had since moved to Miami to further her cancer treatment.
 "She said, 'Are you not doing the wedding because of me?'
 She really insisted we do it.
 It was a good push to make it happen."

 And a push in the right direction seemed to be all Sumaza needed.
 Miraculously, after the betrothed couple paid a visit to their chosen wedding venue, they discovered the hurricane damage wasn't as bad as they had thought.
 "I was super surprised that things were in good shape," she said.
 "It’s kind of corny but it gave us hope."